mashable/livefyre/README.md

     $ gem install livefyre

+## Documentation

+Full documentation is available [on GitHub](http://mashable.github.com/livefyre/).

+You can generate full documentation yourself from the source tree.
+Requires the yard-tomdoc plugin.

+    yard --plugin yard-tomdoc -o doc

 ## Usage

 You can set a default configuration object for Livefyre, which will prevent you from having to pass a client to